What Is VMware Horizon and How Does It Work?VMware Horizon 8

 Optional Workspace ONE End-User Components

-When Workspace ONE is integrated with Horizon, users can also access the app catalog through the Workspace ONE Intelligent Hub app, either from a browser:
+Using Workspace ONE integrated with Horizon, end users can access the app catalog either from a browser, as shown above, or through the Workspace ONE Intelligent Hub app on a desktop client:

 Or from a tablet or smartphone:

 With one click in the Workspace ONE catalog, the selected published app or virtual desktop is launched in Horizon Client.